How much does a Computer Science make in the United States?

 -

 Teaches courses in the discipline area of computer and information sciences.
 Develops and designs curriculum plans to foster student learning, stimulate class discussions, and ensures student engagement.
 Provides tutoring and academic counseling to students, maintains classes related records, and assesses student coursework.
 Collaborates and supports colleagues regarding research interests and co-curricular activities.
 Typically reports to a department head.
 Requires a PhD or terminal degree appropriate to the field.
-Has considerable experience and is qualified to teach at undergraduate and graduate levels and initiates research and case studies in field of interest and may publish findings in trade journals or textbooks.
+Has considerable experience and is qualified to teach at undergraduate and graduate levels.
+Initiates research and case studies in field of interest and may publish findings in trade journals or textbooks.
 Provides intellectual leadership and has made significant contributions to the field.
 May offer independent study opportunities and mentoring to students.
 Typically this individual is a leader in the field and has been published.
 View Professor - Computer Science SalaryAlternate Job Titles:College Professor - Computer Science, Professor of Computer Science, University Professor - Computer Science, Professor - Computer ScienceCategory : Education

 -